Pickleball in the United States: Collegiate Pickleball Tour

 DUPR, known for its pickleball player rating software, held the first college national championship, the DUPR Collegiate National Championship, in November 2022 with 16 teams that were invited to compete.
 DUPR held regional qualifiers in each of the following two years to determine which teams would compete in the Collegiate National Championship competition.
 DUPR also held Collegiate Individual National Championships that permitted college players to compete outside of the team format.

 In January 2025 DUPR announced a partnership with the United Pickleball Association to form the Collegiate Pickleball Tour (CPT) which will culminate in a Collegiate National Championship (CNC).
 The renamed CPT CNC will be held in the spring to better coincide with the school year, with the 2025 CNC held at Life Time Peachtree Corners in Atlanta, Georgia.

-A Collegiate World Championship (CWC) will be held in the fall, where collegiate players form around the world will be invited to participate.
-The total prize purse for the tour is expected exceed over $100,000 in scholarship funds.
+A Collegiate World Championship (CWC) will be held in the fall, where collegiate players from around the world will be invited to participate.
+The total prize purse for the tour is expected to exceed over $100,000 in scholarship funds.